ihcsim/routeguide/README.md

 # routeguide
-This repository contains a GRPC programming exercise which is based on the [basic tutorial](https://grpc.io/docs/tutorials/basic/go.html) found in the official GRPC documentation.
+This repository contains a gRPC programming exercise which is based on the [basic tutorial](https://grpc.io/docs/tutorials/basic/go.html) found in the official gRPC documentation.

-This exercise is developed using the following software:

-* Minikube v0.33.1
-* Go 1.10.2
-* Protoc 3.6.1
-* dep v0.5.0
-* Linkerd2 edge-19.1.3

-The objective is to explore the following GRPC features:
+The objective of this exercise is to explore the following gRPC features:

 * Unary RPC
 * Client streaming RPC